Outdoor Odysseys

 9th February 2009

 The trouble with official warnings is that we have seen so many that could be termed an overreaction that heretical thoughts begin to percolate into your consciousness not long after you have seen the warnings.
-Some issue shrill warnings without they being truly needed, acting in a manner akin to the shepherd boy who cried "Wolf!" in the Aesop’s fable.
-This time around, I am inclined to think that the "wolf" is real and have gotten to moderating my usual questioning.
+There are those who issue shrill warnings without they being truly needed, acting in a manner akin to the shepherd boy who cried "Wolf!" in the Aesop's fable.
+This time around, I am inclined to think that the "wolf" is real and have got to moderating my usual questioning.
 This is for a number of reasons.
-First, the warnings are coming from mountain rescue folk and they didn’t overreact to events around the time of the OMM in Cumbria when a deluge came from the heavens and caused raging roads to turn into rivers.
-The other chastening observation in support of that suspension is that there have been those serious accidents and fatalities.
+First, the warnings were coming from mountain rescue folk, and they didn't overreact to events around the time of the OMM in Cumbria when a deluge came from the heavens and caused raging roads to turn into rivers.
+The other chastening observation supporting that suspension is that there have been those serious accidents and fatalities.

 A useful discovery